How do individuals participate in the YLD?

 What happens to those who age out of the YLD?

 We endeavor to support young adults with autism to develop advocacy abilities to serve others in the disability community.
-As participants age out of our program, some might with to continue forward as partners in the Autistic Global Initiatives projects and programs.
+As participants age out of our program, some might wish to continue forward as partners in the Autistic Global Initiatives projects and programs.
 The ultimate goal is to develop autistic leaders who can bring forward their generation and those who follow.